hashicorp/katakoda/terraform-cloud/intro.md

 In this demo, you'll perform three major tasks:

-- Initialize a local Terraform configuration (using the `random_pet` provider) in  your KataCoda session
+- Initialize a local Terraform configuration (using the `random_pet` provider) in  your Katacoda session
 - Configure a Terraform Cloud token on the local workstation
 - Migrate the existing Terraform workspace to Terraform Cloud